Pedro Alliana

 Hércules Pedro Lorenzo Alliana Rodríguez (born 19 February 1974) is a Paraguayan politician who is the 31st and current vice president of Paraguay since 2023.
 A former National Deputy of Paraguay from 2013 to 2023, he previously served as president of the Chamber of Deputies of Paraguay from 2019 to 2022, president of the Colorado Party from 2015 to 2023, and governor of the Ñeembucú department from 2008 to 2013.

 Early life

 Alliana was born in the city of Pilar, located in Ñeembucú department on 19 February 1974.
 His parents, Maria Nidia Rodriguez and Hector Ruben Alliana Baez, were both departmental councilors of Ñeembucú.
-He has two brothers; Ana Lucia Alliana Rodriguez and Rodolfo Alliana Rodriguez.
+He has two siblings; Ana Lucia Alliana Rodriguez and Rodolfo Alliana Rodriguez.
 He attended primary school at the Cristo Rey Subsidized School and secondary school at the Santo Tomas Italian National College.
 During his adolescence years he played basketball, and participated in national tournaments.
 In 1991, he was part of the Paraguay national basketball team.